 Studies have found that medical errors are the third leading cause of death in the United States with an estimated 98,000 – 440,000 deaths each year.
 Millions more are seriously harmed by such errors.
 In Iowa, studies estimate that as many as 4,300 people die each year and 112,000 are seriously harmed as a result of medical errors.
 Recent polls show that 1 in 5 Iowans believe they have been the victim of a medical error.
-Countless lives are shattered or taken away at the hands of healthcare professions Iowans trust to heal them.
-Medical malpractice laws in Iowa allow injured and aggrieved patients and families to pursue justice against negligent doctors, hospitals and other health providers.
+Countless lives are shattered or taken away at the hands of healthcare professions Iowans trust to heal them when negligence leads to medical malpractice.
+The medical malpractice laws in Iowa allow injured and aggrieved patients and families to pursue justice against negligent doctors, hospitals and other health providers.

 For decades now, the attorneys at Galligan Law have been leaders at the forefront of the fight to get justice for victims of medical malpractice in Iowa.